Sam36502/DAM/README.md

 Options:
   -h, --help      Display the help menu.
+  -v, --version   Prints the current version of the DAM.
   -t, --tag tag   Run a program with a specific tag.
   -l, --log       Runs program and shows info about the process.
   -i, --in input  Starts the program with input.